StefanJohnsen/pyOBJExplorer/README.md

 - `Triangulate.py` Used for converting polygon faces in OBJ files into triangles through fan and earcut triangulation techniques.

 ### Run from commandline
-Clone this and copy a obj file to your directory OBJExplorer and run it lik
+Clone this and copy a obj file to your directory OBJExplorer and run it
 ```
 python explorer.py test.obj
 ```